Jsos17/Olympics_Evolution/README.md

-# Some Perspectives on the Evolution of the Modern Olympic Games from 1896 to 2016
+# Visualizing the Evolution of the Modern Olympic Games from 1896 to 2016

 This repository contains a Shiny web application which displays multiple interactive data visualizations showing some viewpoints for the evolution of the modern Olympic Games from 1896 to 2016.
 I created the web application as a part of the coursework for the data science course Interactive Data Visualization offered by the University of Helsinki.
 The interactive visualizations are powered by Plotly's R library.